halljon/offer-example/README.md

 * [Exception handling configured for controllers to give a 500 whenever anything goes wrong](https://github.com/halljon/offer-example/issues/30)
 * Change timestamp to local date time.
 * [Document REST API](https://github.com/halljon/offer-example/issues/26)
-* At caching of currencies, so that currency code can be checked rather than simply saving in database and having foreign key constraint.
+* Add caching of currencies, so that currency code can be quickly checked, rather than simply relying on the database foreign key constraint.
 * Tidy up application.properties, as currently in a few modules.
-* Look at the //TODO: comments
+* Look at the //TODO: comments, add issues or remove.
-* Auditing and accountability columns omitted.
+* Auditing and accountability columns omitted from schema.
 * Request correlation id.

 # Points to note